 Tubes for a Popper Fishing Fly?

-Tube fishing flies are tied using a plastic tube instead of the hook shank, then a fishing line is passed through the tube and a hook attached directly to the fishing line.
+Tube fishing flies are tied using a plastic tube instead of the hook shank, then a fishing line is passed through the tube, and a hook is attached directly to the fishing line.

 - Hook size and style (this includes treble hooks) can be changed as desired using the same tube fishing fly pattern.

 - Tend to last longer than traditional fishing flies since tube fishing flies typically slide up the line and away from the fish's teeth.

 - Shorter hook shanks make tube fishing flies less prone to being thrown by the fish when fighting one.

 With this in mind, would tubes work for a Popper Fishing Fly?

 After some tinkering around with various balsa popper bodies and hook sizes, tubes work for a Popper Fishing Fly!
 For want of a name to call the fishing fly, simple seems best…the end result is the Tube Popper Fly.

 Replacing the fur and feathers of a Tube Fishing Fly with a balsa popper body the Tube Popper Fly capitalizes on the Tube Fishing Fly's advantages!
 Recent fishing trips using a Tube Popper Fly, the following were noted:

 - Hook size can be changed while using the same popper body, allowing more flexibility to adjust to short striking fish.
 Moreover, if smaller fish (or larger fish) are the norm for a given outing, the hook size can be changed as well.